Eruv: Legal status

 In Outremont, Quebec, a neighbourhood in Montreal, Canada, the city adopted a policy of removing eruv wires.
-In 2001, the Hasidic community obtained an injunction preventing such action by the city authorities.
+In 2001, the Hasidic community obtained an injunction preventing such action by city authorities.

 Between 2015 and 2018, there were ongoing issues with eruv markings extended on utility poles in a section of Bergen County, New Jersey.
 The adjoining municipalities of Mahwah, Upper Saddle River and Montvale, all border the state line on the other side of which is Rockland County, New York, where there are large communities of Orthodox Jews.
 After some eruvin were extended into Bergen County, allowing travel in the area, the municipalities took action in 2017 to dismantle the lechi markings.
 The matter was taken to court, and in January 2018 the presiding judge in the lawsuits made it clear he felt the municipalities did not have a strong case, and urged them to settle.
 The three municipalities settled with the eruv association, allowing the eruv borders to remain in New Jersey, reimbursed the association's legal fees, received agreement from the association to adjust the color of the lechi mounted on local utility poles, and agreed to work through a few remaining route details.

 In general, state law has dealt with whether and to what extent government can permit or assist the erection and maintenance of boundary demarcations on public property.
 It has not dealt with the nature of the aggregation agreement or recognized an eruv as having legal effect or as implementing a meaningful change in real property ownership or tenancy.
 For purposes of accident liability, trespass, insurance, and other secular matters occurring on Shabbat, state law treats the properties within an eruv as continuing to be separate parcels.